sberrevoets/scottberrevoets.com/content/blog/2025-02-03-incremental-ios-complexity.md

 Title: Incremental complexity in iOS development
 Date: 2025-02-03
-Summary: A suggestion for redefining what it means to be a senior iOS developer
+Description: A suggestion for redefining what it means to be a senior iOS developer

 I wrote my first app, a map to navigate my college campus, in the winter of 2011, on iOS 4.x and with Xcode 4.x.
 There were 25 frameworks, iOS 7 hadn't been